Chirag-ahir/JAVA-All-Basic/README.md

  > Implicit type casting: Converting a lower data type into a higher one is called widening type casting.
 It is also known as implicit conversion or casting down.
 It done automatically.

  > Explicit type casting: Converting a higher data type into a lower one is called narrowing type casting.
 It is also known as explicit conversion or casting up.

+Can we Overload a main() method in Java?<br>
+Yes, We can overload the main method in java but JVM only calls the original main method, it will never call our overloaded main method.